Dessyperalt/DesireePeralta-API/README.md

 # DesireePeralta-API
 .NET core API.
-Retrieve the exchange rate from that day for a given currency (USD and BRL) and makes a purchase in Argentina Pesos.
+Retrieve the exchange rate from the current date for a given currency (USD and BRL) and makes a purchase in Argentina Pesos.

 ## Getting Started